Z323323/Quadratic-residues/README.md

    $\lfloor pu/q \rfloor = 1$

-   If you take a quick look at [https://en.wikipedia.org/wiki/Proofs_of_quadratic_reciprocity] you'll find out that they reason about $\sum_{u}\lfloor qu/p \rfloor$ because they set $p = 11, q = 7$, thus $p > q$, which is the viceversa of my assumption.
+   If you take a quick look at [https://en.wikipedia.org/wiki/Proofs_of_quadratic_reciprocity] you'll find out that they took $\sum_{u}\lfloor qu/p \rfloor$ because they set $p = 11, q = 7$, thus $p > q$, which is the viceversa of my assumption.
 Also, they set such primes not randomly at all.
 That's probably the most 'good looking' case you can find having $q$ which is strictly bigger than $q - (q - 1)/2$.
 For some reason which I'm not going to delve because they would complicate the proof further, we can see that

    $\displaystyle \lfloor \frac{7(2)}{11} \rfloor = 1$<br>